 - Pepper recedes a bit and gives way to spiced fruit notes

-- Light grey ash forms on thick and wavy char line
+- Light grey ash forms on thick char line

 - Smoke is rich, thick, and full volume